-Levels for targets and/or goals Monitoring at corporate level Approach to setting and monitoring targets and/or goals Row 1 and/or goals Country level Targets are monitored at the corporate level Goals are monitored at the corporate level Goals and targets are set to measure EDP's progress on water management, within specific commitments assumed by EDP in its Group's Environmental Policy, particularly in using water resource sustainably, a strategic priority for the company.
+Levels for targets and/or goals Monitoring at corporate level Approach to setting and monitoring targets and/or goals Row 1 Company-wide targets and goals Business level specific targets and/or goals Country level targets and/or goals Targets are monitored at the corporate level Goals are monitored at the corporate level Goals and targets are set to measure EDP's progress on water management, within specific commitments assumed by EDP in its Group's Environmental Policy, particularly in using water resource sustainably, a strategic priority for the company.
 Considering consumptive fresh water uses, thermal power plants account for more than 99% of the total fresh water withdrawals of EDP Group.
 Thus, it is also within this scope that targets are defined, due to its corporate impact.
 Also, due to some geographic specificities, for instance higher operational risk from current and forecast structural reduction in precipitation, country-specific targets are also defined with corporate relevance.

 (W8.1a) Provide details of your water targets that are monitored at the corporate level, and the progress made.
-Target reference number

-Target 1

-Category of target
+Target reference number Target 1 Category of target Water consumption Level Company-wide

-Water consumption

-Level

-Company-wide